Middle Collegiate Church

-The Middle Collegiate Church is a dually aligned United Church of Christ and Reformed Church in America church located at 112 Second Avenue between 6th and 7th Streets in the East Village neighborhood of Manhattan, New York City.
+The Middle Collegiate Church is a United Church of Christ church located at 112 Second Avenue between 6th and 7th Streets in the East Village neighborhood of Manhattan, New York City.

 The Gothic Revival church was built from 1891 to 1892 as the congregation's fourth location, and was designed by Samuel B. Reed.
 It featured stained-glass windows by Louis Comfort Tiffany.
 It is located within the East Village/Lower East Side Historic District.
 It is part of the Collegiate Reformed Protestant Dutch Church.

 On December 5, 2020, the church was gutted by a fire that left only its stone exterior and its bell intact.

 Church building

 The church was built in 1891 on a site directly north of the Isaac T. Hopper House, and was designed by the architect S. B. Reed, "'thoroughly equipped' as one guide said, 'with reading-rooms, gymnasium, and all appliances for aggressive modern church work'."
 The stained-glass windows were of Tiffany glass.

 The church bell, moved to the current building in 1949, was cast in Amsterdam in 1729.
 It was known as "New York's Liberty Bell" because it was rung to celebrate the signing of the Declaration of Independence in 1776.
 It also marked the inaugurations and deaths of American presidents, remembrances of the September 11th attacks, and other occasions, such as the death of King George VI in 1952.

 The congregation is known for its activism.